StarryPy/StarryPy-Python2-Deprecated/README.md

 StarryPy runs on Python 2.7.
 It has been tested with Python 2.7.6, 2.7.5, 2.7.2, and PyPy.

-After installing Python and pip, simply run `pip install -r requirements.txt` in the root directory of StarryPy.
+This requires Python and pip to install, and on *nix systems the python development headers (python-dev in apt, python-devel in yum.)
+After installing those, simply run `pip install -r requirements.txt` in the root directory of StarryPy.
 This will install all of the components needed for use.
 I recommend running it in a virtualenv.

 Create a configuration file using the config.json.example.
 The most important things to note are owner\_uuid, which should be set to a character's UUID that you possess and have never shared; server\_address and server\_port, which should be set to the proxied server.
 StarryPy will default to port 21025 for normal clients to connect to.
 Select a good random port, or set it to 21024 and firewall it off from the outside.